itenium-be/blog-posts/productivity/2022-06-13-european-women-in-tech.md

 If you ever worked in, or with, an IT team you will for sure relate to the drama that can be created by communication issues: The IT team thinks they work so hard to develop and support a service and business doesn’t understand a word of what they are exactly doing.

-When including business in the team, Vinted learned the issues of communication gaps decreased severely.
+When including business in the team, Vinted learned that the issues in communication decreased severely.
 Even in the Infrastructure team they added a business representative and ended up with: Work hard, Have fun, No drama.

-This approach fully supports my idea of what a best performing agile product team should look like: able to design and develop a product without the need of ‘business stakeholders’.
+This approach fully supports my idea of what a best performing agile product team should look like: able to design and develop a product without the need of a crowd of ‘business stakeholders’.
 Business should be included in the team.
 Stakeholders are the customers / end users.

 “Get into the heart of the onion to understand the value of your project” Rita Kaur, EMAE sales leader of Tiktok, enriched us all in her topic “What Could I Possibly Learn From Salespeople” with 3 great tips to enhance your career as a woman in Tech.